ljcphillips/clmystery1/detective_handbook/step1-git.md

 # `git push`

-After you committed the changes they still only exist on your machine.
+After you have committed the changes, they still only exist on your machine.
 To "share" the work you need to push the changes to a remote repository.
 If you cloned the repository from Github you already have a remote repository setup.
 When you push your changes they will be pushed to Github.
 Type `git push` to push your commits.